 2. Short courses

 Local colleges offer free courses to help people back into the work place.
 Ask your local library about what’s available in your area.
 Many have crèche facilities available, too.
+But remember that there are also online colleges that offer free laptops to their students, they are an awesome option.

 3. Online training